Over 20,000 killed in Sudan's war, says UN health chief

 Sudan has been engulfed in violence since mid-April 2023, when a power struggle between its top generals descended into full-blown war.
 More than 16 months of fighting between forces loyal to the country’s de facto leader, Gen. Abdel Fattah al-Burhan, who heads the Sudanese Armed Forces, and Gen. Mohamed Hamdan “Hemedti” Dagalo, who leads the paramilitary Rapid Support Forces (RSF), has created one of the world's worst humanitarian crises.

-Tedros met Burhan during his two-day visit and inaugurated an office WHO in Port Sudan to help with the crisis.
+Ghebreyesus met Burhan during his two-day visit and inaugurated a WHO office in Port Sudan to help with the crisis.

 The conflict, which has spread to 14 of Sudan’s 18 provinces, has displaced more than 13 million people, according to the UN’s International Organization for Migration.
 Of them, 2.3 million have been forced to flee to neighboring countries.

-The World Food Program says more 25 million people are facing acute hunger, and famine has been confirmed in a displacement camp housing hundreds of thousands of people in North Darfur.
-A recent outbreak of cholera from contaminated water supplies has killed at least 165 people across Sudan, the country’s health ministry said Friday.
+The World Food Programme says more than 25 million people are facing acute hunger, and famine has been confirmed in a displacement camp housing hundreds of thousands of people in North Darfur.
+A recent outbreak of cholera from contaminated water supplies has killed at least 165 people across Sudan, the country’s Health Ministry said Friday.

 “The scale of the emergency is shocking, as is the insufficient action taken to curtail the conflict,” Ghebreyesus said.